 Maths at Meadow Green

 To raise fluency standards in Maths, we use KIRFs (Key Instant Recall Facts) as a whole-school program.
 It is important that children know these facts thoroughly and can recall them instantly.
 The KIRFs are designed to be a set of facts that need to be learnt thoroughly as they build on each other year on year.
-When children are secure with these facts, they are then able to carry out calculations/methods without the lack of basic facts getting in the way.
+When children are secure with these facts, they are then able to carry out calculations/methods without cognitive overload.

-As a school we also use Times Table Rockstars for the children to practise their times tables at home and at school.
-We have recently subscribed to Numbots too which is for the younger children to be secure in subitising, addition and subtraction facts.
+As a school we use Times Table Rockstars for the children to practise their times tables at home and at school.
+We also use the White Rose 1-minute maths APP where they can practise subitising and all 4 mathematical operations.

 Children are taught in mixed ability groups and the groups within these are flexible and can change depending on the nature of the lesson.
 Teachers and TAs move around the classroom and actively respond, challenge and support children with their learning.
 Working walls are used to display strategies that are being used and should include key vocabulary.